getlantern/lantern-roadmap/lep/DRAFT/012_Pro_version_personal_server.md

 * Regenerate token (for security reasons, in case of unwanted share)

-The following is a crude approximation of how the UI could look like is:
+The following is a crude approximation of how the UI could look like:

 <p align="center">
 <img src="images/lep-012-options.png" alt="Options"/>
 </p>

-If the alternate path for config distribution to clients is chosen, the *share token* option becomes irrelevant.

-The details on the implementation of these extensions are left for a second pass, once the core part of the project is in place and the details are figured out.
-Probably users will tell if these are actually desired features or just cruft.

 ## Conclusion